 Collecting food scraps in a reusable container in the kitchen is an easy way to save leftovers for your green cart.
 Coffee cans, plastic food storage containers or compost collectors can be used.
 If you choose to collect food scraps using paper products, you can place them directly in your cart!
-For example:

 Use BPI-certified compostable bags in your kitchen collector.